General Admission Policy

 To request a deferral of admission, complete the Deferral Request Form located on the SOE Admissions website.
 Admitted students cannot defer admission once they have registered for a course in the School of Education.
 Financial aid and tuition support (e.g., awards) are not automatically deferred.
 Please contact the Financial Aid Office before requesting a deferral.

-Note: Newly admitted students who have registered (matriculated) for a course and intend to withdraw from courses (s) in their first semester should contact the Office of the Registrar - see also Withdrawing from a Course.
+Note: Newly admitted students who have registered (matriculated) for a course and intend to withdraw from classes in their first semester should contact the Office of the Registrar - see also Withdrawing from a Course.

-Note: Veterans applying for readmission following inactivation/deactivation of a previous admission decision cannot be denied entrance for reasons relating to their service.
+Note: Veterans applying for readmission following the inactivation or deactivation of a previous admission decision cannot be denied entrance for reasons related to their service.

 Health Insurance

-It is highly recommended that all SOE students maintain adequate health insurance coverage to provide protection against unexpected accidents and illnesses.
+It is highly recommended that all SOE students maintain adequate health insurance coverage to protect against unexpected accidents and illnesses.

 University policy requires all full-time students enrolled in residential degree programs to maintain adequate health insurance coverage.
-International Students with an F1/J1 visa status are required to purchase the student health benefits plan and are not eligible to waive out of coverage.
+International Students with an F1 or J1 visa status are required to purchase the student health benefits plan and are not eligible to waive coverage.
 Please visit the AHP website, call 855-423-1678, or email JHUStudentBenefits@jhu.edu with any questions.

 Student Health Benefits Waiver Process

 If you have private insurance coverage comparable to the university plan, you may be eligible to submit a waiver request form via the Academic Health Plans website during the open-enrollment period from July to September.
-Please be aware that a waiver request form must be submitted each academic year regardless of if your insurance information has changed.
+Please be aware that a waiver request form must be submitted each academic year, regardless of whether your insurance information has changed.

 Pre-Entrance Health Forms

-Mandatory Pre-Entrance Health forms (For campus-based, residential programs only)
+Mandatory Pre-Entrance Health forms (For campus-based programs only)

-If you are a new student enrolling in one of the following degree programs fall 2023 or later, you are required to complete the Pre-Entrance Health Form.
+If you are a new student enrolling in one of the following degree programs, you are required to complete the Pre-Entrance Health Form.

 - Doctor of Philosophy in Education